Ellie Goulding: Personal life

+Relationships

 She dated English radio DJ Greg James in 2010.
 Their relationship ended in 2012 after 18 months together.
 In the same year, after collaborating on a song called "Bittersweet" for the Twilight: Breaking Dawn Part Two soundtrack, Goulding started dating DJ Skrillex.
 The two split nine months later, citing the long distance nature of their relationship.
 Goulding later was in a relationship with actor Jeremy Irvine.
 They broke up in August 2013.
 Goulding was in a relationship with Dougie Poynter of McFly between 2014 and 2016.

 On 7 August 2018, Goulding and her boyfriend Caspar Jopling announced their engagement.
-The couple were married at York Minster on 31 August 2019 and Goulding was baptised in order to get married.
-Jopling is the grandson of former Conservative MP Michael Jopling, who was the Minister of Agriculture, Fisheries and Food from 1983 to 1987.
+The couple were married at York Minster on 31 August 2019, and Goulding was baptised in the Church of England in order to get married.
+Jopling is the grandson of former Conservative MP Michael Jopling, Baron Jopling.
 In February 2021, Goulding announced that she and Jopling were expecting their first child.
-She gave birth in April 2021.
+She gave birth to a son in April 2021.
+In February 2024, Goulding and Jopling announced their separation.

 Goulding's best friend and personal assistant is Hannah Suzanne Lowe; the song "Army" was dedicated to Lowe and to Goulding's fans.
 On Michael McIntyre's Big Show, she revealed that she is also close friends with Princess Beatrice of York.

-Goulding has spoken several times about her experience with mental health conditions.
-In 2016, she discussed panic attacks caused by the studio environment that prevented her from working.
-In 2017, she discussed ongoing confidence issues and severe anxiety she had experienced.
-She spoke of an increased confidence within herself which reduces the nervous flutters she experiences.
-She has said that a fitness regime and boxing at the gym has helped her overcome panic attacks and anxiety.